-- prepare, and revise if there are any significant changes to the external walls, a record of the design of the external walls of the building, including details of the materials from which they are constructed; the record must include details of the level of risk identified in the FRA that the design and materials of the external walls give rise to and any mitigating steps that have been taken in respect of that risk; - prepare a plan for each floor of the high-rise residential building, that together, identify the location of all lifts and identify if the lift is one for use by firefighters or an evacuation lift, and the key fire-fighting equipment in the whole building; - prepare a single-page building plan identifying: - o the environs of the building; - details of the use of the building, for example for commercial or residential purposes; - o access for fire and rescue appliances; - o the dimensions of the building; - o information on the number of storeys of the building and the number of basement levels(if any): - o information regarding the presence of maisonettes or scissor-section flats; - o inlets for dry-rising mains; - o inlets for wet-rising mains; - o the location of shut-off controls for any sprinklers; - o access points for the building; - o the location of the secure information box; - o the location of the controls for any smoke control system; - o the location of any firefighting shaft; - o the location of main stairways in the building; - o the location of the controls for any evacuation alert system. - update the floor plans and building plan as soon as reasonably practicable after any change to the layout of the building or location of key fire-fighting equipment; and - provide the local FRS by electronic means with the documents set out above. - A plan will need to be prepared for each floor, but where floors are identical only one plan needs to be produced.
+- prepare, and revise if there are any significant changes to the external walls, a record of the design of the external walls of the building, including details of the materials from which they are constructed; the record must include details of the level of risk identified in the FRA that the design and materials of the external walls give rise to and any mitigating steps that have been taken in respect of that risk; - prepare a plan for each floor of the high-rise residential building\, that together, identify the location of all lifts and identify if the lift is one for use by firefighters or an evacuation lift, and the key fire-fighting equipment in the whole building; - prepare a single-page building plan identifying: - the environs of the building; - details of the use of the building, for example for commercial or residential purposes; - access for fire and rescue appliances; - the dimensions of the building; - information on the number of storeys of the building and the number of basement levels(if any); - information regarding the presence of maisonettes or scissor-section flats; - inlets for dry-rising mains; - inlets for wet-rising mains; - the location of shut-off controls for any sprinklers; - access points for the building; - the location of the secure information box; - the location of the controls for any smoke control system; - the location of any firefighting shaft; - the location of main stairways in the building; - the location of the controls for any evacuation alert system. - update the floor plans and building plan as soon as reasonably practicable after any change to the layout of the building or location of key fire-fighting equipment; and - provide the local FRS by electronic means with the documents set out above. - \ A plan will need to be prepared for each floor, but where floors are identical only one plan needs to be produced.

+The government have published guidance to support the

+Revised - February 2023 | 19

-The government plans to publish guidance to support the requirement to record of the design of the external walls of the building.
-This will include a suggested template to assist the responsible person in sharing the right information with the FRS.
+requirement to record of the design of the external walls of the building.
+Each fire and rescue service has their own template and process for sharing the information.
+Duty holders are advised to contact the relevant FRS or visit their website for details of their process.